AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/rtml-authoring-notebook.md

 Start by loading your training data.

 >[!NOTE]
->In the **RTML Authoring** template, the [car insurance CSV dataset](https://github.com/adobe/experience-platform-dsw-reference/tree/master/datasets/insurance) is grabbed from Github.
+>In the **Real-time ML** template, the [car insurance CSV dataset](https://github.com/adobe/experience-platform-dsw-reference/tree/master/datasets/insurance) is grabbed from Github.

 If you wish to use a dataset from within Adobe Experience Platform, uncomment the cell below.
 Next, you need to replace `DATASET_ID` with the appropriate value.